orstavik/JoiComponents/book/chapter5/Pattern1_this_style_is_not_my_style.md

 By associating default, custom styles to a specific type of HTML element, we can encapsulate and hide the obvious properties that we associate with that element.
 `<norwegian-text-one>` is obviously blue, on white, on red.
 Like the flag.
-These colors can be overridden from the outside, but if we split the declaration of the web component from its context of use, we will have little reason to worry about the management of the text and background color.

-Funny point, me being defensive about the flag.

 ### Drawback of this.style in web components
 If you use this.style to set the style in web components, you will: